(Q and Janeway look at the puppy the Captain's holding)

 - Screw This, I'm Outta Here!: Voyager is in the epicenter of three approaching supernova shockwaves.
 Janeway tells Q to do something.
 So he teleports himself and Janeway out of there, leaving Voyager's crew and his ex in the lurch.

 - Series Continuity Error: The TNG episode "True Q" had already established that Q can procreate and have offspring, despite Q saying it had never been done before.
-Justified in The Q Continuum trilogy when Doctor Crusher explicitly asks the female Q about Amanda, with the Q noting that Amanda was conceived in a purely human manner whereas her son was conceived and born in the Cintinuum itself.
+Justified in The Q Continuum trilogy when Doctor Crusher explicitly asks the female Q about Amanda, with the Q noting that Amanda was conceived in a purely human manner whereas her son was conceived and born in the Continuum itself.

 - Ship Tease: Chakotay admits he's a bit upset over Q proposing to his captain.